-For C++ questions during my on-line time for this class, please send an e-mail to oldham at voyager dot deanza dot edu

-Put CIS 22A at the beginning of the subject line to get priority during my on-line time for this class.
+For C++ questions during my on-line time for this class, please send an e-mail to the address given in class.
+Put CIS 22B at the beginning of the subject line to get priority during my on-line time for this class.
 Other than my specified on-line time, it is better if you ask C++ questions during my office hour or in class meetings.

-If you are a Hotmail or Yahoo user, make sure the instructor's e-mail address is in your "Safe List", in order to receive a reply.
+If you are a Hotmail or Yahoo user, make sure the instructor's e-mail address is in your Safe List, in order to receive a reply.